 Hotel quarantine stays usually come at the cost of the person travelling, so you may need to budget for these extra costs.

-The same might apply for your return to the UK depending on where you travel to.
+The same might apply for your return to the UK if you’re travelling from a red list country.
 Quarantine in a hotel can cost £1,750 for one adult, in one room, for 10 days and 11 nights.

 Passenger locator forms